Jump on the Shinkansen – the Japanese Bullet Train in a Class of its Own

 The statistics document that the Japanese train culture is in a class of its own.
 According to the statistics, the average delay of trains in Japan over a whole year has been less than 7 seconds!

 That the rail infrastructure in Japan is world-class is confirmed by the number of passengers passing through the stations every day.
-Shinjuku Station is the busiest train station in the world with 3.5 million daily passengers.
+Shinjuku Station is the busiest train station in the world, with 3.5 million daily passengers.
 The station has both Shinkansen trains, JR lines and several other lines.
 It has 36 platforms, 5 different rail operators and 200 exits!
-So before making an appointment ‘at the exit’, you should as a detail refer to which specific exit you have in mind!
+So before making an appointment at the ‘exit’, you should, as a detail, refer to the specific exit you have in mind!

 If you use the Japan Rail Pass in Tokyo, the Yamanote line is great.
 It is a JR loop line connecting Ueno, Ikebukuro, Shinjuku, Shibuya, Shinagawa, and Tokyo Station – and it is super-efficient to use!
-The inner circle operates in counterclockwise direction and the outer circle in clockwise direction.
+The inner circle operates in a counterclockwise direction, and the outer circle in a clockwise direction.
 It is 34.5 km (21.4 miles) long.
-In the rush hour, the waiting time is 2.5 minutes and off-peak waits are usually between 3.5 and 4 minutes.
+In the rush hour, the waiting time is 2.5 minutes, and off-peak waits are usually between 3.5 and 4 minutes.
 If the wait is much longer, the operator will likely apologise for the inconvenience!

 Read more about Tokyo (vibe, see & do, accommodation, price level, transport, safety, climate, history) in our Tokyo Travel Guide: